MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

   - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to use the Teams for Education easy policy setup tool to set up safe policies for students and educators in your school.
+description: Learn how to use the Teams for Education easy policy setup tool to set up safe policy settings for students and educators in your school.
 f1keywords:
 ---

-# Set up policies with the Teams for Education easy policy setup tool
+# Easy policy setup for a safe learning environment

 ## Overview